astralgazelle/DiscogsReleaseScrobbler/README.md

 ## Instruction for Windows users (compiled release)
 1. [Download](https://github.com/astralgazelle/DiscogsReleaseScrobbler/releases) **both** the `DiscogsReleaseScrobbler.exe` file and the `config.ini` file.
 Place them in the **same folder**.
-3. Open `config.ini` with a text editor and fill in your API keys and login details.
+3. Open `config.ini` with a text editor and fill in your [Last.fm API keys](https://www.last.fm/api/account/create), your [Discogs token](https://www.discogs.com/settings/developers) and your Last.fm login and password.
 4. Run `DiscogsReleaseScrobbler.exe`.

 ---